danielclickh/marketing-website-preview/src/engineering-resources-data/what-is-real-time-analytics.md

 ![](/images/engineering-resources/4_rta.png)

-ClickHouse has the characteristics needed in a real-time analytics system, described earlier in this article.
+ClickHouse has the characteristics needed in a real-time analytics system, described earlier in this article - ingestion speed, query latency, and concurrency.
+Let's go through each of these characteristics in more detail.

 ### Ingestion speed